 Message from the Vice Provost

-Beyond our day-to-day efforts, Global Programs is committed to fostering intercultural understanding in everything that we do.
+Beyond our day-to-day efforts, Penn State Global is committed to fostering intercultural understanding in everything that we do.
 We are committed to creating an inclusive and welcoming work environment, and to nurturing the professional development and advancement of our staff.
 Part of this commitment includes providing opportunities for our staff to be more involved with both the Penn State and State College communities at-large.
-Whether through serving on a Global Programs committee like the Staff Advisory Committee, volunteering to be a Conversation Partner to an international scholar, serving on a university-wide steering committee, or attending international events around town, our staff are making a difference at Penn State and beyond.
+Whether through serving on a Penn State Global committee like the Staff Advisory Committee, volunteering to be a Conversation Partner to an international scholar, serving on a university-wide steering committee, or attending international events around town, our staff are making a difference at Penn State and beyond.

 We have a sincere commitment to empowering you to help us carry out our mission to make Penn State a truly global university.
-These pages are resources for you to understand your role and what is available to you in order to maximize your potential in Global Programs and at Penn State.
+These pages are resources for you to understand your role and what is available to you in order to maximize your potential in Penn State Global and at Penn State.
 Welcome Aboard!

 Global Programs Across the Commonwealth